ronnymees/fullstackdevelopment_eoict/docs/31_communication/README.md

 ## Hypertext Transfert Protocol - HTTP

 HTTP is a protocol to access the data on the World Wide Web.
-It can be used to transfer the data in the form of text, audio, video, and so on and uses a MIME-like format.
+It can be used to transfer the data in the form of text, audio, video, and so on and uses a MIME-like format (Multipurpose Internet Mail Extensions).
+MIME was originally developed for email and indicates the type of data being sent so that the receiver (e.g. a browser) knows how to interpret it.

 ### Features